-Special thanks go to the management and staff.
+Special thanks also go to the management and staff.
 Their invaluable efforts and firm dedication to the Group are truly appreciated.
 We are confident that success is in the pipeline.

-I wish to offer my personal gratitude to my fellow Board members for their commitment and guidance.
+I would also like to take this opportunity to offer my personal gratitude to my fellow Board members for their commitment and guidance.